 How long does it take to sear strip steak on the stove?

-For our 1.5-inch thick porterhouse steak, we seared it on the stove for about 8-10 minutes to achieve medium-rare doneness, maintaining the skillet’s temperature at around 450-500°F. However, remember that the searing duration for a porterhouse steak can vary based on its thickness, your desired level of doneness, and the skillet’s temperature.
+For my 1.5-inch thick porterhouse steak, I seared it on the stove for about 7-10 minutes to achieve medium-rare doneness, maintaining the skillet’s temperature at around 450-500°F. However, remember that the searing duration for a porterhouse steak can vary based on its thickness, your desired level of doneness, and the skillet’s temperature.

 Also, remember the times provided here are merely guidelines.
 It’s always best to rely on thermometer readings and to approach any suggested cooking times with caution to ensure a perfectly cooked steak every time.